 Visit at “off times.”
 Avoid busy weekend times and instead opt for early mornings (I’m thinking around 8 am after you pick up some coffee and donuts), late afternoons, and weekdays especially.
 When Maggie Daley Park is less crowded, not only can you explore more but you won’t be so nervous about losing your kiddos in the crowd.

-- Use our parenting style of “man to man” coverage, because this is not a place where you want to lose sight of your kiddos, even for a second.
+Use our parenting style of “man to man” coverage, because this is not a place where you want to lose sight of your kiddos, even for a second.
 And be sure to have a very clear and easily accessible meeting spot if you do manage to get separated—I think the red and white striped slide is easy for you to see wherever you are in the park because it towers over the trees.

-- Explore the vastness.
+Explore the vastness.
 Maggie Daley Park isn’t solely about the playground or splash pad (even though those are our favorites).
 During the summer you can walk on the skating ribbon to take a tour of the grounds, watch the rock climbers, and pick out a great place to either kick a ball around or stop and have a relaxed picnic.
 If you want to take it all in, I would put aside at least two hours to explore all of the park grounds.

 Follow the age restriction signs.
 They will save you a ton of trouble and will help you steer clear of things that aren’t appropriate for your kids (and will hopefully spare you some meltdowns).